dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 As you see, after we change name of object inside cloned array, it was also changed inside main array.

-Java arrays are reified - their types are checked in runtime, but generics are not, that's why you can assing array of one type to another, and no compilation error, but it won't work with generics, you get compilation error.
+Java arrays are reified - their types are checked in runtime, but generics are not, that's why you can assign array of one type to another, and no compilation error, but it won't work with generics, you get compilation error.
+What you need to understand regarding array reify: this is opposite to generics, because generics check type on compile-time, so your code won't compile, but arrays check only in runtime, that's why code would compile, but throw exception.
 ```java
 import java.util.ArrayList;
 import java.util.List;